lonerapier/lonerapier.github.io/content/thoughts/rl.md

 - GLIE sequence of policies $\pi_{t}(a|s)$
 - Robbin's Monroe sequence of step sizes $\alpha_{t}$: $\sum_{t=1}\alpha_{t}=\infty$ and $\sum_{t=1}^{\infty}\alpha^{2}<\infty$

 We can form a spectrum of TD control learning algorithms when increasing the estimation step size from 1 to infinity, ranging from SARSA to MC updates.
-Generalising this to n-steps:
+Generalizing this to n-steps:
 $$
 \begin{align}
 q_{t}^{(n)} & =R_{t+1}+\gamma R_{t+2}+\dots+\gamma^{n-1}R_{t+n}+\gamma^{n}Q(S_{t+n}) \\